Heptomino

-A heptomino (or 7-omino) is a polyomino of order 7, that is, a polygon in the plane made of 7 equal-sized squares connected edge-to-edge.
-The name of this type of figure is formed with the prefix hept(a)-.
+A heptomino (or 7-omino or septomino) is a polyomino of order 7; that is, a polygon in the plane made of 7 equal-sized squares connected edge to edge.
+The name of this type is formed with the prefix hept(a)-.
 When rotations and reflections are not considered to be distinct shapes, there are 108 different free heptominoes.
 When reflections are considered distinct, there are 196 one-sided heptominoes.
 When rotations are also considered distinct, there are 760 fixed heptominoes.

 Symmetry

 The figure shows all possible free heptominoes, coloured according to their symmetry groups: